roahmlab/waitr-dev/kinova_src/kinova_simulator_interfaces/kinova_planner_realtime/README.md

 3. Note that you have to configure the Ipopt path if it is installed in a different path on your computer! (introduce some other fancy ways to compile code)

-4. In 'armour_main.cpp', change the variable 'pathname' to 'WHERE-YOU-INSTALL-ARMTD/armtd-dev/cuda-dev/PZsparse-Bernstein/results/'.
+4. In 'rtd_force_main_v2.cpp', change the variable 'pathname' to 'WHERE-YOU-INSTALL-WAITR/waitr-dev/cuda-dev/PZsparse-Bernstein/results/'.

 5. Run './compile.sh' in the terminal to compile the C++ program.

 ## Files
-### armour_main.cpp
+### rtd_force_main_v2.cpp
 The main program that computes all polynomial zonotopes (forward kinematics & input constraints) and solve the optimization problem using Ipopt.

 ### PZsparse.h